Adult dogs are often ideal for mature adults, or those who dont have the energy or desire to train a puppy.

 Westies

-We may have a retired Westie mom who will be available late winter 2023.
+We probably wont have any retired Westie mom who will be available until 2026.
+Occasionally I will retire one sooner.

 (See Program below on "foster to adopt.")